gvwilson/thirdbit/src/fiction/makers-return/index.md

 "But it could have," she had replied.

 The conversation flashed through her mind when the first light came on overhead.
-She slowed a pace to let Violet catch up to her, wishing that she was Maddy so that she could hold her hand.
+She stopped so suddenly that Violet bumped into her, and for a moment wished that the other girl was Maddy so that they could hold hands.
+"So there *is* still power.
-"Where's the power coming from?"
+Where's it coming from?"
 Captain Leung wondered aloud.
 He looked back at Sindy as if she might be able to answer.

 She shrugged.
-"Dunno.
+"I dunno.
 But watch out for holes in the floor."
 She hoped that was the worst thing they'd have to worry about.

-The concrete passageway ended at an open door.
+The concrete passage ended at an open door.
 Z40 lumbered through it,
 turned in a slow half-circle,
 then bleeped.